networkop/network-ci/acme-small/README.md

 ## Environment setup

 * Change `./network/tests/traffic_flows.txt` file to match the expected traffic paths
+* Change `./network/tests/ping_flows.txt` file to match the destinations that need to be monitored
 * Change `./network/unetlab.yml` to match your UNetLab server environment

 ## Workflow